Daniel Tioumentsev

 Daniel Tioumentsev (born March 14, 2002) is an American pair skater.
-With his skating partner, Sophia Baram, he is the 2023 World Junior champion, 2022–23 Junior Grand Prix Final silver medalist, the 2022 JGP Czech Republic champion, the 2022 JGP Poland II bronze medalist, and the 2022 U.S. junior national champion.
+With former skating partner, Sophia Baram, he is the 2023 World Junior champion, 2022–23 Junior Grand Prix Final silver medalist, the 2022 JGP Czech Republic champion, the 2022 JGP Poland II bronze medalist, and the 2022 U.S. junior national champion.

 Personal life

 Tioumentsev was born on March 14, 2002, in El Paso, Texas, to parents Andrei, an electrical engineer, and Anna, a figure skating coach.
 He has a brother, Dimitri.
-Tioumentsev is a graduate of Palmer Ridge High School and currently studies mechanical engineering at Irvine Valley College.
-He hopes to one day work for SpaceX.
+Tioumentsev is a graduate of Palmer Ridge High School and studied mechanical engineering at Irvine Valley College.
+In 2023, he began working at SpaceX as well as attending Arizona State University, where he is currently pursuing a mechanical engineering degree.

+Career

+Early career

+Tioumentsev began figure skating at the age of three.

+From 2014 to 2020, Tioumentsev competed as a singles skater before ultimately deciding to focus on pairs skating.

+His early pair partners included Sydney Flaum, Sarah Burden, Natasha Mishkutionok, and Alexandra Prudsky.
+With Mishkutionok, he won gold in juvenile at the 2018 U.S. Championships and silver in intermediate at the 2019 U.S. Championships.

+He ultimately teamed up with Sophia Baram in April 2021.

+2021–22 season

+Baram/Tioumentsev made their debut together at the 2021 USCS Nevada and 2021 USCS Massachusetts, winning both events.

+They then went on to win gold at the 2022 U.S. Junior Championships by over twenty points.